andyburris/aqueduct/aqueduct/README.md

     .or(spotifyCodeExchange, storedToken)
     .onEach(token => storage["spotifyLoggedIn"] = token !== undefined)
 ```
-Many extensions will offer more concise, less customizable versions of these steps as flows
+Many integrations will offer more concise, less customizable versions of these steps as flows
 ```typescript
 const spotifyAuthToken = spotify.authFlow({
     code: spotifyCode,